Xbox system software: Original Xbox system software

 The original Xbox runs a custom operating system which is based on a heavily modified version of Windows 2000, an approach that Microsoft engineer Don Box called "fork and run".
 It exports APIs similar to those found in Microsoft Windows, such as Direct3D.
 While Windows 2000 was built for multitasking of multiple applications including memory paging, the Xbox console was planned to only run one application at a time, and these features were removed for the Xbox software.
 When loading a game, the operating system would unload itself to give all of the console's resources to the game, and then when the player left the game, the operating system would load back up again.

 Xbox Live support was not originally part of the system software as shipped in 2001, but added later in November 2002.
 While the Xbox was still being supported by Microsoft, the Xbox Dashboard was updated via Live several times to reduce cheating and add features.

-Microsoft released a dynamic background for its current Xbox One and Xbox Series X/S system software in May 2021 that is based on the original Xbox system software appearance.
+Microsoft released a dynamic background for its current Xbox Series X/S system software in May 2021 that is based on the original Xbox system software appearance.

 The original Xbox operating system source code was leaked in 2020.

 Xbox 360 system software

-The Xbox 360 system software was also a modified version of Windows 2000, expanding beyond the original Xbox console's operating system.
+The Xbox 360 system software was again based on a modified version of Windows 2000, though expanded beyond the original Xbox console's operating system.
 This would prove troublesome for Microsoft from multiple directions.
 For the Xbox division, it made it difficult to bring in other Microsoft applications like Internet Explorer and Silverlight which had to be modified to work on the Xbox software.
 For Microsoft, the separate fork of these apps for the Xbox 360 and for the versions they were developing for the mobile-based Windows CE environment became difficult to maintain.
 These complexities led Microsoft towards its "Windows Everywhere" approach c.
 2010, reviewing all the dependencies within the desktop, Xbox, and mobile versions of Windows atop the MinWin process and creating a CoreSystem that contained the basic functionality of Windows that could be ported to other systems.